troclaux/notes/aws.md

 - networking: The communication layer (e.g. routers, switches, firewalls, internet access, VPCs, load balancers)
   - it allows components to talk to each other or external users

-- customer: responsibility for security in the cloud
+- you/customer: responsibility for security in the cloud
   - customer data
   - platform, applications, IAM
   - OS, networking traffic protection (encryption, integrity, identity)